 Waynesville has plenty of mountain spirit.
 The local community loves their hometown, and the natural appreciation the inhabitants have for their surroundings shows in the small town’s development.

 Most weekends, you’ll find the main street of this town blocked off and plenty of pedestrians strolling through art shops and shacks set up for the occasion.
+There are some fantastic Waynesville restaurants and places to grab a drink and meet some of the locals to!

 The town has grown up and spread out a touch over the years, and its proximity to Asheville has rubbed off on it.
 There are now several popular breweries and taprooms right downtown.